mxa8831/panel_data_generator/readme.md

 ## Notes
-**Note 1:** It may take some times to generate the excel files, assuming that it will have huge rows.
+**Note 1:** It may take some times for both appending the data from previous file and generate the excel files, assuming that it will have huge rows.
 For comparison, I have i7 and 16GB of RAM and generating 15MB worth of excel took me 30-45 seconds.